uxmal/reko/doc/dev/projection.md

     ...
 ```

-Because neither the `dx` nor the `ax` register can be used when accessing memory, they must be copied over to `es:bx`.
+Note that in x86 real mode, neither the `dx` nor the `ax` register can be used to make an effective address.
+The register values must be copied over to `es:bx`.
 After rewriting to IR, SSA transformation and value propagation, the code fragments will look like this:
 ```
     ...
     es_ax_42 = Mem41[es_40:bx_32 + 42:word32]